Welcome back to the Rush Limbaugh Program here at the EIB Network.

 1-800-282-2882.

-See, this Hadith thing was actually the beginning of another page of the playbook from Vietnam, the uh Me Lai Massacre playbook, in which the troops would come home labeled baby killers.
+See, this Haditha thing was actually the beginning of another page of the playbook from Vietnam, the Milai Massacre playbook, in which the troops would come home labeled baby killers.

-The Democrats have been wanting to do this now all along and have been attempting to uh seize upon every single circumstance they can in order to and them and the military and the Bush administration's unfortunately playing right into their hands to uh be able to put this label on our troops as they did to returning troops from Vietnam.
+The Democrats have been wanting to do this now all along and have been attempting to seize upon every single circumstance they can in order to, and the military and the Bush administration's unfortunately playing right into their hands to be able to put this label on our troops as they did to returning troops from Vietnam.

-Uh in fact, uh our old friend, John Merthit, Democrat Pennsylvania, jumped the gun on this, and when the chargers were trumpeted in Time magazine, charges which Time magazine later had to retract and apologize for.
+And when the charges were trumpeted in Time magazine, charges which Time magazine later had to retract and apologize for, John Murthy jumped on and did call them killers.

-And if he hasn't embarrassed himself enough already on this subject, I'm reading roll call uh about roll call magazine about this is what, June 25.
+And if he hasn't embarrassed himself enough already on this subject, I'm reading Roll Call about Roll Call magazine about, this is what, June 25, about the earmarks.

 Here's their quote.

-Quote, Mirtha has obtained millions of dollars in earmarks for firms in his district, many of them clients of PMA and KSA, both run by former Mirtha staff.
+Quote: Murthy has obtained millions of dollars in earmarks for firms in his district, many of them clients of PMA and KSA, both run by former Murthy staff.

-But in many cases, the money is for startups that essentially would not be in business were it not for Mirtha's largesse.
+But in many cases, the money is for startups that essentially would not be in business were it not for Murthy's largesse.

 Some of the firms also are simply storefront offices of companies that do most of their work elsewhere.